How are market prices calculated in Divly?

 Crypto: Divly converts the crypto to your local currency.

-Crypto (missing price): Divly creates a Missing Price Information warning, notifying the user that the transaction needs to be updated manually.
+Crypto (missing price): Divly creates a Missing Price Information warning, notifying the user that the Transaction Value needs to be updated manually.

 Local currency <> crypto: Divly uses the value given in your local currency.
 No conversions are necessary.